Cyprus bailout scrapes through island's parliament

 "Unfortunately the (bailout) is a one-way street for us.
 It will avert disorderly default and gives, albeit with many hurdles, some prospect of getting us out of the storm," said Averof Neophytou, head of the governing right-wing Democratic Rally party.

-The bailout was unlike any other aid deal, controversially forcing depositors to foot the cost of recapitalizing banks exposed to debt-crippled Greece.
+The bailout was unlike any other aid deal, controversially forcing depositors to foot the cost of recapitalising banks exposed to debt-crippled Greece.

 Opposition parties argued that the bailout would keep Cyprus in perpetual bondage to foreign lenders.